Zhuofeng-Li/TEG-Benchmark/README.md

 ## Datasets

 We have constructed seven comprehensive and representative TAG datasets (we will continue to expand).
-These datasets cover domains including Book Recommendation, E-commerce, Academic, and Social-network.
+These datasets cover domains including Book Recommendation, E-commerce, Academic, and Social networks.
 They vary in size, ranging from small to large.
 Each dataset contains rich raw text data on both nodes and edges, providing a diverse range of information for analysis and modeling purposes.
 For statistics of these TAG datasets, please click [here](). # TODO: data table and picture

 <p align='center'>
   <img src='assets/dataset.png' />